What to Do and Where to Eat in Nantucket, MA

 Our perfect Nantucket, MA daytrip starts with breakfast and the whaling museum, and ends with dinner and the quintessential island sunset.
 But that’s not all…read on to learn our picks for the perfect summer day on Nantucket.

-Take it slow on Nantucket, look around, and savor the island’s flavor.
+Take it slow, look around, and savor the island’s flavor.

 You’ll arrive at Nantucket Harbor, conveniently sited in the heart of town.
 If you haven’t brought your own bike, head over to Cook’s Cycle Shop on nearby South Beach Street, where rentals are considerably less expensive than those on Steamboat Wharf.
 You can also rent mopeds or Jeeps, if that’s more your speed.